Constraints on R\'{e}nyi Entropy through Primordial Big-Bang Nucleosynthesis and Baryogenesis: Introduction

 The R\'{e}nyi entropy \cite{Reny}, a one-parameter generalization of the Boltzmann-Gibbs entropy, offers a compelling avenue to explore deviations from standard cosmology.
 Originally introduced in information theory, R\'{e}nyi entropy has found applications in black hole thermodynamics \cite{Kom1,Moradpour1}.
 When applied to the apparent horizon of the universe, R\'{e}nyi entropy modifies the gravitational field equations via the thermodynamics-gravity conjecture \cite{Moradpour2,Nae,faz}, potentially altering the expansion rate $H(T)$ during BBN and thus the primordial abundances of light elements.

 In this work, we address the question, how do R\'{e}nyi entropy corrections influence BBN predictions through modification of cosmological field equations?
+Our focus is to apply the observational constraints from primordial nucleosynthesis and baryogenesis to R\'{e}nyi cosmology and to impose observational bounds on the R\'{e}nyi parameter.
 For this purpose, we first derive the modified Friedmann equations from R\'{e}nyi entropy and compute the resulting changes to the time-temperature relation, neutron freeze-out, and light-element abundances.
 The implications of the resulting $\lambda$-dependent Friedmann equations are examined in relation to baryogenesis and the primordial abundance of the light elements.
 By comparing these predictions with observational constraints on $D/H$, $_{}^{4}\textit{He}$, $_{}^{7}\textit{Li}$ and the baryogenesis observational data, we place stringent bounds on the R\'{e}nyi parameter.
-Our analysis reveals whether R\'{e}nyi entropy can alleviate the \textit{Lithium problem} while remaining consistent with other elemental abundances.
+Our analysis also reveals whether R\'{e}nyi entropy can alleviate the \textit{Lithium problem} while remaining consistent with other elemental abundances.
 This study provides the first systematic test of R\'{e}nyi cosmology against BBN data, offering insights into the role of nonextensive thermodynamics in the early universe.

 The outline of this paper is as follows.
 In the next section, we show how Newton's law of gravity gets modified through R\'{e}nyi-corrected entropy.
 Interestingly enough, we show that the theoretical origin of the Modified Newtonian dynamics (MOND) can be understood via modified R\'{e}nyi entropy.
 In the relativistic regime, we obtained the modified Friedmann equation through thermodynamics-gravity conjecture in section III.
 In section IV, we constrain the free parameter of R\'{e}nyi cosmology using primordial BBN and comparing the results with observational data.
 We also examine the Lithium problem in the context of modified R\'{e}nyi cosmology in this section.
 Section V is devoted to study baryogenesis and constraining R\'{e}nyi parameter by requiring consistency between theoretical predictions and baryogenesis observational data.
 In section VI, we investigate how the relation between time and temperature alter due to change in the expansion rate, $H(t)$.
 We finish our paper with closing remarks in section VII.